Viraj-S45/mydylms-frontend/readme.md

 ## Technical Details

-- Frontend communicates exclusively with the [MyDYLMS API](https://github.com/viraj-sh/mydylms-api).
+- Frontend communicates exclusively with the [mydylms-api](https://github.com/viraj-sh/mydylms-api).
 - Default API URL: `http://127.0.0.1:8000`
   - If the API is hosted elsewhere, update the base URL in all JS files.
 - Fully client-side and depends on the local API for data.